m0n4/C-LX-RSS/README.md

 ## Features

-C-LX RSS is juste another, single user, web-based, RSS Reader.
+C-LX RSS is another single user, web-based RSS Reader.
 It comes with OPML and CronJobs support.

 ---